mrkamel/search_cop/README.md

 AttrSearchable will then skip any association auto loading and will use the `search_scope` instead.

+## Custom table names and associations

-Moreover, AttrSearchable tries to infer a model's class name and SQL alias from the specified attributes to autodetect datatype definitions, etc. This works quite fine most of the time, such that AttrSearchable keeps it simple for simple things and manageable for complex things.
+AttrSearchable tries to infer a model's class name and SQL alias from the specified attributes to autodetect datatype definitions, etc. This usually works quite fine.
 In case you're using custom table names via `self.table_name = ...` or if a model is associated multiple times, AttrSearchable however can't infer the class and alias names, e.g.

 ```ruby
 class Book < ActiveRecord::Base